Portugal 2027

 Dinner: Adega São Nicolau — bacalhau and local wine.
 Arrive before 7:30pm.

-Day 2 — Sunday: Porto City + Port Cellars
+Day 2 — Sunday, May 24: Porto City + Port Cellars

 Morning: São Bento Station (azulejo murals) → Clérigos Tower (book online, climb for views).